kamwoh/partcraft/README.md

    paper.
 4. SDXL version also available (see `run_sdxl_sup.sh`) but due to resource limitation, we cannot efficiently train a model, hence we do not have a pre-trained model on SDXL.

+### Notes

+1. The original paper title was: `DreamCreature: Crafting Photorealistic Virtual Creatures from Imagination`

 ### Citation